okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 layout: blog_post
 title: 'Build an Ionic App with User Authentication'
 author: mraible
-tags: [ionic, authentication, oidc, angular, cordova, iphone, android, ios]
+tags: [ionic, authentication, oidc, angular, cordova, iphone, android, ios, okta]
 ---

 With Okta and OpenID Connect (OIDC) you can easily integrate authentication into an Ionic application, and never have to build it yourself again.
 OIDC allows you to authenticate directly against the [Okta Platform API](/), and this article shows you how to do just that in an Ionic application.
 I'll demo how to log in with OIDC redirect, using Okta's Auth SDK, and using OAuth with Cordova's in-app browser; user registration is omitted as the feature is still under active development.